You may be around 58 or 61 years old, or perhaps you’re 55 years old and thinking of retiring.

 Your “Safe” Portfolio May Not Be So Safe After All.
 In Fact, There Are Hidden Risks That No One Talks About

-- Go too conservative — 80% bonds, 20% cash.
+Most near-retirees do one of two things.- Go too conservative — 80% bonds, 20% cash.
 It’s safe, until inflation eats 3% a year and your portfolio shrinks in real terms.

 - Be very aggressive—80% stocks because my market always goes up.
 Until it doesn’t.
 And you’re forced to sell low to cover living expenses.